-Table 12 shows that the total daily population (2014) is 328,050, of which 30,590 are tourists.
-Please note: The figures given in Table 12 are an average day during school term-time.
+Table 13 shows that the total daily population (2014) is 328,050, of which 30,590 are tourists.
+Please note: The figures given in Table 13 are an average day during school term-time.
 No account has been made for seasonal peaks and troughs.

-Table 12: Estimated number of people in Islington, daytime during an average day orough
+Table 13: Estimated number of people in Islington, daytime during an average day

-Islington 328,050 297,460
+Borough Total daytime population (includes tourists) Workday population (excludes tourists) Islington 328,050 297,460